xxyh1993/ICPNet/README.md

 pyyaml==6.0.1
 einops==0.7.0
 ```

+## model weights
+All weights of models can be downloaded from the link as follows:

 ## Training and testing on MNIST and Fashion_MNIST
 The training and test are integrated to a python file.
 You can also run the "all_models_test_illusory.py" to evaluate directly the performance of the pre-trained models on the AG_MNIST and AG_Fashion_MNIST test sets.